peter-conalgo/freesurface/README.md

 get more expensive over time and less useful.
 Companies like Oracle spend more time acquiring new arms than they do perfecting the business software they offer.

+### Moral concerns?

+Would the workforce suddenly be forced to achieve success in an unsurmountable amount of ways because of their many new reponsibitiles?

+> Sounds like something to worry about if you are having a bad day.
+I say that we get the scientific answer to that question somehow before we go to far.
+Or just debate it.

+We encourage anyone to make issues on github which relate to any thought, no matter how funny they feel about it.
+Don't be shy, this is all about conversation recorded in history.
+Right out in the open.

 ### How can I help?
 Start making github issues with what ever ideas your brain can come up with.
 There is a lot of indivdual bias in this current text.
 It could also be distilled down quite a bit.
 One good plan is to fork this repo and send back pull requests.
 You can also go a bit further and create a markdown file with your [idea](ideas).

 Ideally we get some people who write code, to start engineering [something](ideas/freesurface.md) that lets people add their ideas in an intuitive way and with algorithms that maintain solid democracy.
 At the same time it would also need to promote optimistic ideas that line up to whatever objective there may be at the time.
 A little bit of work to do there, but something like [reddit](http://reddit.com) is a pretty good model for it.